opencog/sensory/Architecture.md

   in English, and is usually on a website far away from the actual control file.

+The goal of this project is to plug those gaps: to provide I/O devices that come with descriptions of how to actually use them, and to have those descriptions in a form such that logical reasoning can be performed.

-Both of he above complaints can be waived away by noting that GPT-type systems can kind of deal with these complexities.
+Both of the above complaints can be waived away by noting that GPT-type systems can kind of deal with these complexities.
 A properly-trained GPT system will have had the ROS documentation and the node.js documentation in it's training set, and so it kind-of-ish already kind-of knows how this stuff works.
 The Microsoft Codepilot can already write semi-coherent snippets of code that are grammatically correct, and kind-of do sort-of what you want them to do, in a way.
-So maybe all this effort to design a low-level system that behaves correcly for sensori-motor processing is a waste of time, and I should just kicj=k back and wait for GPT and OpenAI to figure it out.
+So maybe all this effort to design a low-level system that behaves correctly for sensori-motor processing is a waste of time, and I should just kicj=k back and wait for GPT and OpenAI to figure it out.
 Who the hell knows.
 It is a plausible answer.